Would you bank on you?

 What the Standard Bank Africa, Derek Cooper Scholarship covers:

-The scholarships will provide the tuition and college fee in full, and a maintenance grant (i.e. living costs incurred in the college such as rental of college accommodation, food taken in college, etc.) commensurate to the national minimum doctoral stipend of the UK Research Councils and a single return economy air fare travel allowance.
+The scholarships will provide the tuition and college fee in full, and a maintenance grant (i.e. living costs incurred in the college such as rental of college accommodation, food taken in college, etc.) commensurate to the national minimum doctoral stipend of the UK Research Councils.

 The Standard Bank Africa, Derek Cooper Scholarship selection process: